Knox Goes Away: Plot

-After getting lost in the woods while digging up his stash of diamonds at a cabin that his family used to own, Knox is picked up by Crane and driven home.
-On arriving, he is confronted by three burglars led by Annie, who has betrayed Knox after becoming aware of his dementia and the fact that he had been cashing out.
-Killing the three burglars, Knox confronts Annie at gunpoint, and when she confesses that she was expecting to get a quarter of the shares from her gang's botched robbery, Knox scoffs at her, revealing that she was one of the three beneficiaries in his will, and would have legitimately received a third of his fortune had she remained loyal.
+After getting lost in the woods while digging up his stash of diamonds at a cabin that his family used to own, John is picked up by Crane and driven home.
+On arriving, he is confronted by three burglars led by Annie, who has betrayed John after becoming aware of his dementia and the fact that he had been cashing out.
+Killing the three burglars, John confronts Annie at gunpoint, and when she confesses that she was expecting to get a quarter of the shares from her gang's botched robbery, John scoffs at her, revealing that she was one of the three beneficiaries in his will, and would have legitimately received a third of his fortune had she remained loyal.

-Despondent, Knox calls Xavier, who wishes him fortune before informing the police of part of their plan, after which he is arrested by Detective Ikari.
-The police soon discover signs that the evidence found at Miles Knox's house may have been tampered with and planted by Knox, leading to the conclusion that Knox might have framed his son for the murder.
-When asked by Ikari on a possible motive, Miles, recalling his father's accusation of him in prison, responds accordingly, fully shifting the blame to Knox.
+Despondent, John calls Xavier, who wishes him fortune before informing the police of part of their plan, after which he is arrested by Detective Ikari.
+The police soon discover signs that the evidence found at Miles Knox's house may have been tampered with and planted by John, leading to the conclusion that John might have framed his son for the murder.
+When asked by Ikari on a possible motive, Miles, recalling his father's accusation of him in prison, responds accordingly, fully shifting the blame to John.
 Miles is released.

 Several weeks later, Miles visits his father in prison.
-Knox, having now fully lost his mental faculties, does not recognize his son and is soon moved from prison to a medical facility with only weeks to live.
-Miles and his mother receive equal shares of Knox's fortune, ensuring the completion of his retirement plan.
-Annie, who is spared, receives Knox's library, opening the cover of A Tale of Two Cities.
+John, having now fully lost his mental faculties, does not recognize his son and is soon moved from prison to a medical facility with only weeks to live.
+Miles and his mother receive equal shares of John's fortune, ensuring the completion of his retirement plan.
+Annie, who is spared, receives John's library, opening the cover of A Tale of Two Cities.